 Gifts are dropped off at our office locations.
 When you sign on, you choose a specific area (Richmond, Antioch, or Oakland).
 During the adoption process, you will choose one of two dates (a Wednesday or a Saturday).
 Gifts must be dropped off at the location associated with the adopted family; ie: if you adopt a family from our Richmond program, please drop off the gifts at our Richmond location.
 Delivery locations, directions and drop off dates are posted on the home page of the web site.
 When you bring the gifts, please also bring the in-kind donor receipt form (which you can download here), filled out, to the drop-off site.
 If possible, please include the receipt for the purchase of the gift cards; that will help us troubleshoot should a problem arise.

 We strive to protect the privacy of both our families and our donors.
 We try to operate the Adopt-A-Family Program in a confidential manner.
 So, no, we don't arrange for donors to meet the families they have adopted.
 However, you can be sure that your donation has made a difference and has been greatly appreciated by the family.

-No, thank you.
-Please place the gift cards (and receipt if possible) in an envelop labeled with the family’s code number.
+Yes, please, with the exception of gift cards.
+Please place any gift cards (and receipt if possible) in an envelope labeled with the family’s code number.

 It's possible!
 Some employers will match employee in-kind gifts (such as an Adopt-A-Family gift) with a donation.
 Such 'matching donations' are crucial to funding our programs and client assistance.
-For help with an employer match, please contact your HR department, or reach out to Lucy Rios in Brighter Beginnings' Development Department at, email@example.com
+For help with an employer match, please contact your HR department, or reach out to Jennifer Shallat at, email@example.com

 All of the families are clients or patients of Brighter Beginnings.
 Most of the families involved are struggling economically and require some assistance to provide special gifts and food for the holiday season.